Picsart-AI-Research/IPL-Zero-Shot-Generative-Model-Adaptation/README.md

 If you find our work helpful, please **star🌟** this repo and **cite📑** our paper.
 Thanks for your support!

 ```
-@article{guo2023zero,
-  title={Zero-shot Generative Model Adaptation via Image-specific Prompt Learning},
+@InProceedings{Guo_2023_CVPR,
-  author={Guo, Jiayi and Wang, Chaofei and Wu, You and Zhang, Eric and Wang, Kai and Xu, Xingqian and Song, Shiji and Shi, Humphrey and Huang, Gao},
+    author    = {Guo, Jiayi and Wang, Chaofei and Wu, You and Zhang, Eric and Wang, Kai and Xu, Xingqian and Song, Shiji and Shi, Humphrey and Huang, Gao},
-  journal={arXiv preprint arXiv:2304.03119},
-  year={2023}
+    title     = {Zero-Shot Generative Model Adaptation via Image-Specific Prompt Learning},
+    booktitle = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)},
+    month     = {June},
+    year      = {2023},
+    pages     = {11494-11503}
 }
 ```